elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_authentication.md

 config :bcrypt_elixir, :log_rounds, 4
 ```

-Save the file, and then let's try running our tests again to see if there's a
+Let's save the file and run our tests again to see if there's a difference:
-difference:

 ```shell
 $ mix test